Kiki Preston: Marriages and Happy Valley

 In 1919, she married Horace R. Bigelow Allen, after he completed his service with the United States Army.
 In later years, Allen became an executive in a plastics corporation.
 Preston and Horace had a daughter, Alice Gwynne Allen, who later married pilot officer Geoffrey Borden Russell, as well as a son, Ethan Allen.
 Living in Paris with her husband, Preston met and befriended some of the future key members of the Happy Valley set, such as Alice de Janzé and Josslyn Hay, 22nd Earl of Erroll.
 The Happy Valley set was a community of mainly British expatriates in Kenya, in the Wanjohi Valley close to the Aberdare Mountains, which had become known for its hedonistic lifestyle.
 In November 1924, Preston applied for divorce at the Paris courts, on the grounds of desertion.
 Horace R. B. Allen died on December 17, 1961, in Harbour Island, Bahamas.

 In April 1925, Preston married investment banker Jerome "Gerry" Preston (15 March 1897 – 28 May 1934), a Harvard alumnus from Colorado, a man later described by writer Frédéric de Janzé in his memoirs as "a creature of instincts" and "untamed".
 Shortly afterwards, she formed a brief but close friendship with actress Kay Francis.
 Following travel to the British East Africa colony of Kenya, the home of the Happy Valley clique, Preston and her husband were persuaded to permanently move there, after a friend of the couple gave them the land she had on the shores of Lake Naivasha.
 The Prestons lived in a Dutch-style house they built at the shores of Lake Naivasha and associated with the Happy Valley set.
 Both she and her husband were successful as big game hunters and horse breeders.
 On their farm, they entertained several guests at times, including actor Gary Cooper on one occasion.
-Friends of the couple in the community included Alice de Janzé, Lord Erroll and his wife Idina (Preston was often entertained in their mansion), writer Evelyn Waugh and aviatrix Beryl Markham.
+Friends of the couple in the community included Alice de Janzé, Lord Erroll and his wife Idina (Preston was often entertained in their mansion), writer Evelyn Waugh and aviator Beryl Markham.